endurodave/AsyncMulticastDelegateModern/README.md

 # Testing

+The current master branch build passes all unit tests and Valgrind memory tests.

 ## Unit Tests

 Build the project with `ENABLE_UNIT_TESTS` build option to enable unit tests.
 See `CMakeLists.txt` for more build option information.